 - Universities: Institute of Technology Tralee

 - Top Attractions: Kerry County Museum, Siamsa Tire National Folk Theater, and Aqua Dome, a water amusement park.
-It’s also near many natural points of interest including Banana Strand Beach, Fenit Lighthouse, and the Slieve Mish Mountains.
+It’s also near many natural points of interest including Banna Strand Beach, Fenit Lighthouse, and the Slieve Mish Mountains.
 Dingle, Killarney and the famous “Ring of Kerry" are also close.

 Close to the sea, Tralee is located in southwest Ireland on the Dingle Peninsula, which, like many places in the country, is known for its stunning landscapes.
 Due to its proximity to Tralee Bay, the lands here have been home to a roadway that dates back to ancient times.
 Tralee was a sight of much violence during both the Irish War of Independence and Irish Civil War, however, today it retains a peaceful atmosphere.

 Tralee is renowned for how well it has maintained Irish culture in comparison to other cities on the island.
 While having all modern conveniences, it still retains the feel of a traditional Irish country village.

 Now that you've got some ideas on which Irish cities might be right for you, check out our top suggestions on how to experience Irish culture while studying abroad.
 No matter where you decide to study abroad in the end, you're in for a treat!